Disservin/chess-library/docs/pages/board-object.md

         bool isInsufficientMaterial();

+        /// @brief Checks if the game is over.
+Returns GameResultReason::NONE if the game is not over.
-        /// This function calculates all legal moves for the current position to check if the game is over. std::pair<GameResultReason, GameResult> isGameOver();
+        /// This function calculates all legal moves for the current position to check if the game is over.
+        /// If you are writing you should not use this function.
+        /// @return
+        std::pair<GameResultReason, GameResult> isGameOver();

         bool isAttacked(Square square, Color color);